PowerShell/PowerShell/docs/community/working-group-definitions.md

 including language features (like the `Configuration` keyword) and the `PSDesiredStateConfiguration` module.

-Eventually, we would like to fully abstract all of DSC into a separate module (including the language features).
-However, today, DSC is integrated into the PowerShell language, and we need to manage it as such.
+Today, DSC is integrated into the PowerShell language, and we need to manage it as such.

 ### Members